kristopolous/syfin/deck.md

 # Raise amount

  * $750,000,000 in convertible notes at $2,000,000,000 valuation
- * 75 machines on 75 sites in wealthy countries w/o abortion: Saudi Arabia, UAE, Brazil, India, and Singapore.
+ * 75 machines in wealthy countries w/o abortion: Saudi Arabia, UAE, Brazil, India, and Singapore
  * More baby-producers in poorer countries.
+Payout can be much lower
+ * Medical tourism surcharge possible to avoid waitlist

 ---

 # Raise amount cont.

  * 6-month lead time for v2 manufacturing
- * Investments of over $10,000,000 get to skip waitlist.
+ * Investors of over $10,000,000 skip waitlist
  * Global operation of 75 clinics in 6-9 months
+ * Sequoia Capital & Matrix Partners lead at $400,000,000

 ---